From May 20 2018 the UK MOT test rules have changed, so what does this mean for you?

 1) If your car fails its MOT and the old certificate has expired, then you can only drive it to a garage to have its defects fixed, or to an MOT centre for a retest.

 You can’t drive your car home and keep driving it to work for a few days hoping not to get caught while you decide what to do.
-Driving a car with an MOT brings a fine of up to £1,000 and may invalidate your insurance, bringing serious liabilities in the event of an accident.
+Driving a car without an MOT brings a fine of up to £1,000 and may invalidate your insurance, bringing serious liabilities in the event of an accident.

 And you can’t ‘make up’ garage appointments on the spot to get you off the hook if stopped, since the police will expect to see evidence of a prior appointment.